ksahlin/strobemers/README.md

 # This repository

-The repository consists of a python library, a C++ library (work in progress) and a tool `StrobeMap` implemented in Python.
+The repository consists of a python library, a C++ library (work in progress) and a tool `StrobeMap` implemented in both Python and C++.

 The C++ library `strobemers_cpp/index.[cpp/hpp]` contains functions for creating the randstobes (order 2 and 3), hybridstrobes (order 2 and 3) and minstrobes (order 2).